This resource will explore the notion of time management and will provide some strategies to manage your time effectively.

 Use a semester planner

 A semester planner clearly lays out key dates for the semester, including when each week begins and any semester breaks.
-Semester planners are usually given out during orientation week, or you can create your own using a table in Word.
+Semester planners are usually given out during orientation week and are also available on the UOW Pulse Wellness and Sport page.
+You could also create your own using a table in Word.

 In your semester planner, mark when each of your assessments are due and the dates of your exams so that you can clearly see upcoming assessments and can prepare accordingly.